Fluttering shearwater: Anthropogenic threats

-Translocation to establish a new colony
+Translocation to establish new colonies

 Petrels, along with other types of seabird exhibit natal philopatry - they return to their natal colony to breed.
 This means that the loss of a breeding colony through predation, landslides or human interference can have severe consequences for the population.
 Conservation initiatives for endangered seabirds include attempts to establish new breeding colonies by translocation from existing colonies, and hand-feeding of the chicks before they fledge.

 Burrow-nesting seabirds such as shearwaters play an important role in the ecosystem of many New Zealand islands.
 The birds enrich the soil in the breeding colony with nutrients from the sea through their guano and regurgitation.
 These nutrients feed invertebrates, and this in turn feeds lizards, tuatara and land birds.
 Translocation of chicks to establish new breeding colonies is also part of long-term strategy to restore the environment, including offshore islands that were once farmed but are now protected areas.